xuedong09/setup-ipsec-vpn/docs/clients-xauth.md

 1. Check the **Show VPN status in menu bar** checkbox.
 1. Click **Apply** to save the VPN connection information.

-You can connect to the VPN using the VPN icon in the menu bar, or by selecting the VPN in the Network section of System Preferences and choosing **Connect**.
+To connect to the VPN: Use the menu bar icon, or go to the Network section of System Preferences, select the VPN and choose **Connect**.
 You can verify that your traffic is being routed properly by <a href="https://encrypted.google.com/search?q=my+ip" target="_blank">looking up your IP address on Google</a>.
 It should say "Your public IP address is `Your VPN Server IP`".

 ### Android ###
 1. Launch the **Settings** application.